NWChen/NWChen.github.io/content/about.md

 title = "About"
 +++

+Thanks for visiting my website!
 I'm a software engineer from Queens, NY & interested in MMA, robotics, and software systems.